Deliveries for construction and similar projects

 The declarant may encounter problems especially when determining the commodity code and declaring the value and net mass.
-Before submitting the statistical declaration, the contracting company may contact Customs Statistics Unit in order to agree on the principles to be observed when declaring the data.
-Questions to be solved are: extent and duration of the project, possible subcontractors, accuracy of the statistical data etc.
+Before submitting the statistical declaration, the contracting company may contact Customs Statistics in order to agree on the principles to be observed when declaring the data.
+Questions to be solved include the extent and duration of the project, possible subcontractors, accuracy of the statistical data etc.

 A Finnish company (FI) has signed a project agreement with an Estonian company (EE), which also includes goods deliveries worth 100 000 euros from Estonia to Finland during March.
 The project is invoiced in three instalments: 40% in January, 50% in March and 10% in June.

 The goods are declared in a statistical declaration upon their arrival in Finland, i.e. in the declaration for March.
 The value of the goods should be the total value, i.e. 100 000 euros.

 NB!
 Invoices not involving concurrent goods delivery are not declared.

 Goods to be delivered to projects should be declared with transaction code 80 if no separate invoice is issued for the goods and the invoice is issued for the entire agreement.
 If separate invoices are issued for the goods, the goods deliveries are declared for statistics using transaction code 11.